Over thirty years buying and selling BSW,BSF,BA and AF (SAE) imperial tools for older machinery.

 Anything which uses inches or fractions of an inch as its measurement.
 Thus a 1/2 inch AF,or a 1/2 inch whitworth or BSF is an imperial sized spanner or socket,a 19mm is not.
 We regard Whitworth,BSF,BA and AF as Imperial tools.
 We don't sell the types of sockets and spanners that are supposed to fit everything from mm to torx and Whitworth.
 We consider the correct tools for imperial sized fastenings is the imperial sized spanner (or socket) made specifically for it.
-There are very few imperial tools that we can no longer source,in these cases and where even a second user tool is not in stock,where a metric tool is very close in size we can probably supply a suitable one as an equivalent.
+There are very few imperial tools that we can no longer source, if this happens and only where a metric tool is very close in size we can probably supply a suitable one as an equivalent.
 We have many,many more tools available than the selection that is shown on the web site.

 Don't forget If you are not sure what tools you need for the restoration or repair of your veteran,vintage or classic car or motorcycle study the information above and looking at our imperial to metric etc spanner and socket size conversion charts .

 Doppenset...Jeu de Douilles...Nusssatz...Set Bussole..Juego de Casquillos...schraubenschlueel...che a molette...llave...chiave.

 Based in England but we can (and do) ship tools just about anywhere in the world.